-asset of the corporation, and that directors and officers covered by the policy would have to wait in line for their claims payments as though they were creditors.
-This exposed them to the risk of collecting only a portion of their claim, and also to a delay in payment of the claim.
+One reason Side A D&O is attractive is that, in certain circumstances, a D&O policy may be blocked from paying for defense costs and damages if the corporation or organization is an insured under the policy and is bankrupt.
+This concern arose when, in the case of a bankrupt corporation, a bankruptcy judge decided that the policy was an asset of the corporation and that directors and officers covered by the policy would have to wait in line for their claims payments as though they were creditors.
+This exposed them to the risk of collecting only a portion of their claim and to a delay in payment of the claim.
 Since the corporation was entitled to coverage under the policy, it reasoned, all insureds would have to wait for payment until the bankruptcy plan of reorganization was concluded.
 This included a stay of payments to the directors and officers insured under the policy.

 Even if the corporation is not an insured, there is still a similar risk.
-A bankruptcy court may be able to withhold payments owed by the corporation to the individuals under the corporation's bylaws indemnification provisions.
+A bankruptcy court may be able to withhold payments owed by the corporation to the individuals under the corporation's bylaws' indemnification provisions.

-Other concerns have also arisen, as D&O policies have been rescinded by insurers - or attempts have been made to rescind them - arguing that they were misled into issuing the policies.
-If management misleads the carrier, for example, by issuing erroneous financial statements, argued the carrier, then no coverage for resulting claims should be provided.
+Other concerns have also arisen, as D&O policies have been rescinded by insurers-or attempts have been made to rescind them-arguing that they were misled into issuing the policies.
+If management misleads the insurer, for example, by issuing erroneous financial statements, argued the insurer, then no coverage for resulting claims should be provided.

-Rescission had the unfortunate effect of denying coverage for board members for one of their chief exposures - financial mismanagement of the organization.
-Indeed, this is one of the reasons why prospective insureds might consider buying a Side A policy to supplemental their traditional D&O (or Trustees & Officers) policy.
+Rescission had the unfortunate effect of denying coverage for board members for one of their chief exposures-financial mismanagement of the organization.
+Indeed, this is one of the reasons why prospective insureds might consider buying a Side A policy to supplement their traditional D&O (or trustees and officers) policy.

 D&O insurance was originally designed to cover the direct responsibilities of individual directors and officers for management liability.
-Coverage was provided directly to the individual (so-called Side A of the D&O policy, since the coverage was typically labeled as such).
+Coverage was provided directly to the individual (socalled Side A of the D&O policy, since the coverage was typically labeled as such).
 Coverage was also provided to the corporation, but only to the extent that the corporation or institution owed the individual indemnification under its bylaws.
 This coverage is known as Side B coverage.
-As the indemnification agreements in most bylaws were expanded, more insurance claims by the corporation resulted.
+As the in-